adickinson72/guard/docs/extensibility.md

 ## Conclusion

 GUARD's architecture is fundamentally extensible.
-By abstracting service-specific logic into pluggable providers and making validation confguardrable, GUARD can be adapted to automate safe upgrades for any Kubernetes-native service that can be validated via kubectl and monitoring metrics.
+By abstracting service-specific logic into pluggable providers and making validation configurable, GUARD can be adapted to automate safe upgrades for any Kubernetes-native service that can be validated via kubectl and monitoring metrics.

 The roadmap outlines a clear path from the current Istio-specific implementation to a general-purpose GitOps upgrade automation tool.
 Starting with Promtail/Loki and Datadog Agent as the first extension targets provides a pragmatic approach to proving the extensibility pattern while delivering immediate value.